OccamsKettensage/RSA/README.md

 An RSA encryptor and decryptor that works for text and numbers.
 I got the inspiration to implement my own version from https://github.com/evykassirer/RSA

 RSA is used for encrypting and decrypting numbers.
-Also, the public key and private key are predecided.
+Also, the public key and private key are pre-decided.
+This takes the fun out of it.
-So, this version can encrypt and decrypt both text and numbers.
+So, I created this version which can encrypt and decrypt both text and numbers.
+Also, new keys are generated each time.

 This project was practice for making a reddit bot in Python that encrypts and decrypts reddit comments.
 Stay tuned for it!